c3sr/scope/README.md

 ## Compile

-To compile the project run the following commands (making sure **nvcc** is on your $PATH, which is typically at /usr/local/cuda/bin/nvcc)
+To compile the project run the following commands (making sure **nvcc** is in your $PATH, which is typically at /usr/local/cuda/bin/nvcc)

     git clone https://github.com/c3sr/scope.git
     cd scope